react-dnd/react-dnd/packages/documentation/docs/01 Top Level API/DropTarget.md

     // This is fired very often and lets you perform side effects
     // in response to the hover.
 You can't handle enter and leave
     // here—if you need them, put monitor.isOver() into collect() so you
-    // can just use componentWillReceiveProps() to handle enter/leave.
+    // can just use componentDidUpdate() to handle enter/leave.

     // You can access the coordinates if you need them var clientOffset = monitor.getClientOffset();